PhilipYip1988/python-tutorials/012_math/readme.md

 A single point is typically also referenced with respect to the centre of the circle using the radius and not the diameter.

-Due to the definition of $\pi$ being associated with the diameter which is twice the radius, the term $2\pi$ is used frequently as a normalisation factor.
+Due to $\pi$ being associated with the diameter which is twice the radius, the term $2\pi$ is used frequently as a normalisation factor.
 In the circle above for example $\pi$ represents half a circle and $2\pi$ represents the full circle.

-Some mathematicians and physicists argue that the term $2\pi$ is a better normalisation factor and this is therefore known as another constant $\tau$:
+Some mathematicians and physicists argue that the term $2\pi$ is a better normalisation factor and this is therefore known as another circle constant $\tau$:

 ```
 math.tau